 How To Fill The Pumpkin Cheesecake Muffins

 For more of a swirled look, you will want 2 layers of cheesecake batter.
-Start with the pumpkin batter, then do a TBSP of cheesecake batter.
+Start with the pumpkin batter, then do a tablespoon of cheesecake batter.
 Layer the batters and end with the pumpkin batter.

 While the muffins bake the cheesecake batter will rise.
 So, make sure that the pumpkin batter is on top or you will get cheesecake batter overflowing as it bakes and rise.